 Congressionally Directed Medical Research Programs -- Chronic Pain Management Research Program -- Investigator-Initiated Research Award

-The intent of the FY20 CPMRP IIRA is to support studies that have the potential to make significant advances in research, patient care, and/or quality of life in the FY20 CPMRP IIRA Focus Areas.
-IIRA applications may involve any phase of basic, translational, and clinically oriented research, including studies in animal models, research with human anatomical substances, and research with human subjects, as well as ancillary studies associated with an existing clinical trial; however, this award may not be used to conduct clinical trials.
+The intent of the FY22 CPMRP IIRA is to support studies that have the potential to make significant advances in the research, patient care, and/or quality of life in the FY23 CPMRP IIRA Focus Areas.
+IIRA applications may involve basic, translational, and clinically oriented research, including studies in animal models, research with human anatomical substances, and research with human subjects, as well as correlative studies associated with an existing clinical trial; however, this award may not be used to conduct clinical trials.
 Multidisciplinary collaborations and innovative approaches are encouraged.
 Studies seeking to advance new and novel opioid-based therapeutic interventions do not meet the intent of the award mechanism and will not be selected for funding.
 Studies seeking to understand and reduce opioid utilization in chronic pain management within the context of current prescribing practices are acceptable.

 - Invitation to Submit an Application: Sep.
 2023

 - Application Submission Deadline: Nov.
 9, 2023